SDL-Hercules-390/hyperion/readme/README.CCKD64.md

 4. [Additional Information](#Additional-Information)

 ## About CCKD64
-Version 4.2 of SDL Hercules Hyperion introduces support for very large Compressed CKD (CCKD) dasd image files, called CCKD64, which can be much larger than 4GB in size.
+Version 4.2 of SDL Hercules Hyperion introduced support for very large Compressed CKD (CCKD) dasd image files, called CCKD64, which can be much larger than 4GB in size.

 The current default implementation of CCKD only supports a maximum file size of 4GB.
 With the current CCKD implementation, when a compressed CCKD dasd image file (or any of its associated shadow files) reaches a file size of 4GB, unrecoverable I/O errors occur.
 This is caused by the use of only 32-bit file offset values being used in the original design.